Minister for Foreign Affairs (Australia)

-The Minister for Foreign Affairs, also known as the Foreign Minister, is the minister of state of the Commonwealth of Australia charged with overseeing the creation and implementation of international diplomacy, relations and foreign affairs policy, as the head of the foreign affairs section of the Department of Foreign Affairs and Trade.
-The current Foreign Minister is Senator Penny Wong, who was appointed by Prime Minister Anthony Albanese in May 2022 following the 2022 federal election.
+The minister for foreign affairs, also known as the foreign minister, is the minister of state of the Commonwealth of Australia charged with overseeing the creation and implementation of international diplomacy, relations and foreign affairs policy, as the head of the foreign affairs section of the Department of Foreign Affairs and Trade.
+The current foreign minister is Senator Penny Wong, who was appointed by Prime Minister Anthony Albanese in May 2022 following the 2022 federal election.

-Wong is the first female Foreign Minister from the Australian Labor Party (ALP) and the third female foreign minister in a row, following Julie Bishop and Marise Payne.
-The position is one of two cabinet-level portfolio ministers under the Department of Foreign Affairs and Trade, the other being the Minister for Trade and Tourism.
-The Foreign Minister is vested with several subordinate positions, including the Minister for International Development, currently held by Anne Aly, Minister for Pacific Island Affairs, currently held by Pat Conroy, and the Assistant Minister for Foreign Affairs and Trade, currently held by Matt Thistlethwaite.
+Wong is the first female foreign minister from the Australian Labor Party (ALP) and the third female foreign minister in a row, following Julie Bishop and Marise Payne.
+The position is one of two cabinet-level portfolio ministers under the Department of Foreign Affairs and Trade, the other being the minister for trade and tourism.
+The foreign minister is vested with a few subordinate positions, including the minister of international development, currently held by Anne Aly, minister for Pacific Island affairs, currently held by Pat Conroy, and the assistant minister for foreign affairs and trade, currently held by Matt Thistlethwaite.

 Scope

 R. G. Casey House, the headquarters of the Department of Foreign Affairs and Trade.

-The minister is usually one of the most senior members of Cabinet – the position is equivalent to that of Foreign Secretary in Britain or Secretary of State in the United States – as shown by the fact that eleven Prime Ministers of Australia have also worked as the Minister for Foreign Affairs.
-The minister is seen as one of the people most responsible for formulating Australia's foreign policy, as they along with other relevant ministers advise the Prime Minister in developing and implementing foreign policy, and also acts as the government's main spokesperson on international affairs issues.
-In recent times, the minister also undertakes numerous international trips to meet with foreign representatives and Heads of State or Government.
+The minister is usually one of the most senior members of Cabinet – the position is equivalent to that of foreign secretary in Britain or secretary of state in the United States – as shown by the fact that eleven prime ministers of Australia have also worked as the minister for foreign affairs.
+The minister is seen as one of the people most responsible for formulating Australia's foreign policy, as they along with other relevant ministers advise the prime minister in developing and implementing foreign policy, and also acts as the government's main spokesperson on international affairs issues.
+In recent times, the minister also undertakes numerous international trips to meet with foreign representatives and heads of state or government.

 List of ministers for foreign affairs

 The portfolio has existed continuously since 1901, except for the period 14 November 1916 to 21 December 1921.
-Prior to 6 November 1970, the office was known as the Minister for External Affairs.
-Between 24 July 1987 and 24 March 1993 it was known as the Minister for Foreign Affairs and Trade.
-Starting with the Keating government, the Trade portfolio has been administered separately by the Minister for Trade.
+Prior to 6 November 1970, the office was known as the minister for external affairs.
+Between 24 July 1987 and 24 March 1993 it was known as the minister for foreign affairs and trade.
+Starting with the Keating government, the trade portfolio has been administered separately by the minister for trade.

 The following individuals have been appointed as Minister for Foreign Affairs, or any of its precedent titles: